 - Eye and Eyelid Surgery (including corneal ulcer care, entropion, ectropion, enucleation, tear duct patency checks, eyelid tumour removal)

-- External & Ear Reconstruction Surgery
+- Aural Haematoma and & Ear Reconstruction Surgery (TECA)

 - Hernia Repair

 - Airway Obstruction Surgery for brachycephalic breeds (including nasal widening, soft palate resection, laryngeal paralysis support surgery)